REST APIs

 • 505 HTTP Version Not Supported: The server does not support the HTTP protocol version used in the request.

-Commonly Used HTTP Response Codes in Practice:
+Commonly Used HTTP Response codes in practice

 • 200 OK: Everything went fine (often seen in web pages and API requests).